 If you don’t want to be changing ice packs, however, you’ll either have a 12V coolbox or efficient compressor fridge connected to the car or campervan 12V (socket).
 The best compressor fridges use very little power and will alert you if your battery is getting low.

-Another option is a three-way fridge (absorption coolbox), which will work on electricity when you’re at a campsite, 12V when you’re on the move and gas when you have no electricity.
+Another option is a brilliant car fridge (absorption coolbox), which will work on electricity when you’re at a campsite, 12V when you’re on the move and gas when you have no electricity.
 These do tend to be big beasts, but they give you a lot of freedom.

 Electricity for camp cooking